carpentries-incubator/better-research-software/episodes/05-code-structure.md

 ## Creating a main function

 Now we also want to move the main funtionality into a main function.
-There is a common code structure (pattern) for writing code with a command-line interface in Python:
+There is a common code structure (pattern) for writing a main function in Python:

 ```python
 # import modules